 - computer programming language or computer programs.

-For a software invention to be granted, certain requirements must be met, including the following:
+For a software invention to be granted, certain requirements must be met:

-- Information processing by software should be realised concretely by using hardware (eg, claims should describe involvement of concrete hardware-type components that account for information processing and interaction between them); and
+- First, information processing by software should be realised concretely by using hardware (eg, claims should describe involvement of concrete hardware-type components that account for information processing and interaction between them).

-- Claims should not involve human activities (as opposed to software processing).
+- In addition, claims should not involve human activities (as opposed to software processing).

 Are there restrictions on any other kinds of invention?